 While the Surf Rock sound was drowned out after a few short years by the British Invasion, Dale’s music maintained (and continues to keep) a cult following.
-He had gigs booked well into November of this year.

 His best tracks?
 Too many.
 But these two are key to his legend.

 Let’s Go Trippin’ (1961): Considered the first “surf” song